 In either case, an emergency fund must be readily accessible where funds in a bank account can be transferred to cash in your hands within days.

 While a stack of bills under the mattress can be considered an emergency fund, a bank account is ideal for people who want to maintain an emergency fund that earns low-risk interest and is easily accessible.

 Online High Yield Savings

 The online high-yield savings account is a popular place to hold an emergency fund.
 Interest yields from online high-yield savings accounts will beat the majority of tradition savings accounts found at larger banks.
 Because an online savings account is relatively easy to withdraw from, it is also easy to spend it even if there wasn’t an urgent expense.

-Currently, American Express Bank is offering the highest savings return at 1.30% APY, which would be the optimal option for anyone who is chasing the highest rates.
+Currently, American Express Bank, FSB. is offering the highest savings return at 1.30% APY, which would be the optimal option for anyone who is chasing the highest rates.